 And some of Destiny 2’s systems remain as inscrutable as its predecessor’s.
 Many of the game’s interface issues have been smoothed out, but there some awkward situations still arise.
 For instance, you have to constantly open the map or interrupt combat to check your several objective trackers.
 Just how you advance to the peak of the endgame isn’t exactly clear, and as Bungie has made changes with expansions, it has remained fairly opaque.
 And it’s easy to handicap yourself if you don’t wait to complete “milestones,” the objectives that hand out the best gear, until after you’ve completed everything else.

 As with Destiny before it, Bungie wants Destiny 2 to maintain its popularity for the long haul, using paid expansions and free content updates to keep players coming back.
 The game’s first year hasn’t been completely smooth, however, with players complaining about various aspects of the progression system and Bungie trying to work out the kinks along the way.

 Though the developer has made serious strides in that regard since the days of the original Destiny, it’s clear that the process of improvement is still difficult.
 The first expansion for Destiny 2, Curse of Osiris, feels like a page right out of the original Destiny handbook, with short and repetitive design across its campaign, adventures, and new Strike missions.

 Outside of the expansions, Bungie has introduced several mechanic tweaks to its progression to make daily play more beneficial to players.
-These include unique rewards for Nightfall strikes, improvements to the modifications system, “exotic masterwork” weapons.
-New and rotating multiplayer modes, such as the six-on-six Iron Banner and private matches keep things fresh for competitive players.
+These include unique rewards for Nightfall strikes, improvements to the modifications system, and “exotic masterwork” weapons.
+New and rotating multiplayer modes, such as the six-on-six Iron Banner and private matches, keep things fresh for competitive players.